mozaik-association/mozaik/docs/7Invoices-module.md

 # Invoices

-The Mozaik invoicing module offer some additional fonctionnality suitable for the organisations / political parties to complete the Odoo standard :
+The Mozaik invoicing module offer some additional fonctionalities suitable for the organisations / political parties to complete the Odoo standard :

 - The creation of SEPA mandates
 - The management tool for direct debit refusals